Troubleshooting

 add_collision: the curator wanted to write a new node, but a node with that id already exists.
 Pick a different title for the candidate (re-run/kk-curateafter deleting/editing the offending session log) or treat the existing node as the canonical version.modify_missing_target: the curator pointed at atarget_node_idthat’s not on disk, usually because the node was renamed or deleted between captures.
 Either restore the target file or treat the modification as an addition by editing the session log so the next curate run reproposes it asadd.

-INDEX.md is stale
+ENTRY.md is stale

 doctor reports a hash drift.
 Cause: someone hand-edited or rebased nodes/ without running the curator.